Skip to content

 lower_quantile : float | list[float]

-or list for per-channel levels.
+Lower quantile level(s).
 Values must be in [0, 1).

 upper_quantile : float | list[float]

-or list for per-channel levels.
+Upper quantile level(s).
 Values must be in (0, 1].

-input_lower_quantile_values : list[float] | None
+input_lower_quantile_values : float | list[float] | None

-Computed lower quantile values for each input channel.
+Computed lower quantile values for input.

-input_upper_quantile_values : list[float] | None
+input_upper_quantile_values : float | list[float] | None

-Computed upper quantile values for each input channel.
+Computed upper quantile values for input.

-target_lower_quantile_values : list[float] | None
+target_lower_quantile_values : float | list[float] | None

-Computed lower quantile values for each target channel.
+Computed lower quantile values for target.

-target_upper_quantile_values : list[float] | None
+target_upper_quantile_values : float | list[float] | None

-Computed upper quantile values for each target channel.
+Computed upper quantile values for target.

 """